pemistahl/lingua/README.md

 2. a list of word pairs with a minimum length of 10 characters
 3. a list of complete grammatical sentences of various lengths

-Both the language models and the test data have been created from the [Wortschatz corpora] offered by Leipzig University, Germany.
+Both the language models and the test data have been created from separate documents of the [Wortschatz corpora] offered by Leipzig University, Germany.

 #### <a name="library-comparison"></a> Comparison of Libraries <sup>[Top ▲](#table-of-contents)</sup>